Vuk Jeremić: Formative years

 In July 1997, Jeremić co-founded and became the financial manager of the Organization of Serbian Students Abroad (OSSA), the first international Serbian student association, which at the time had several thousand members.
 He was an active supporter of Otpor! ("Resistance!"), the Serbian civic youth movement that employed non-violent civil disobedience tactics against Milošević's government in the hope of spurning democratic reforms.
 He became even more determined to see Milošević toppled during and after NATO's bombing of Yugoslavia in the spring and summer of 1999.
 "This guy ...
 Milošević," Jeremić recalled thinking, "he has to be removed, because he’s going to get us all buried.
 If he stays, he’s going to get us all buried."

 Following Milošević's resignation in October 2000, largely due to the efforts of groups such as Otpor!, Jeremić worked as an advisor to Tadić, then Yugoslavia's Minister of Telecommunications.
-In September 2002, Jeremić helped organize the first international investment conference for the Serbian government in New York City, which was held in cooperation with JPMorgan Chase and former Canadian Prime Minister Brian Mulroney, who served as the head of the International Council for Supporting Reforms in Serbia.
+In September 2002, Jeremić helped organise the first international investment conference for the Serbian government in New York City, which was held in cooperation with JPMorgan Chase and former Canadian Prime Minister Brian Mulroney, who served as the head of the International Council for Supporting Reforms in Serbia.
 In early 2003, Yugoslavia was abolished and replaced by the state union of Serbia and Montenegro.
 That June, Jeremić joined the Ministry of Defense and was appointed Special Envoy for Euro-Atlantic Affairs.
 In February 2004, he was appointed chairman of the Foreign Affairs Committee of the Democratic Party, and in February 2006 to the Main Board of the Democratic Party.
 From July 2004 to May 2007, during which Serbia and Montenegro ceased to exist and the two countries became separate states, Jeremić served as a senior foreign policy advisor to Tadić, who by that time had become President of Serbia, leading what The New York Times described as "the most westward-leaning government Serbia has ever had".

 Foreign Ministry

 Jeremić was sworn in as Foreign Minister of Serbia on 15 May 2007.
 Under Tadić, pundit Šaša Dragojlo notes, the Foreign Ministry's sole task was ensuring that Kosovo remained part of Serbia, and that if it did declare its independence, that it attained only partial recognition.
-At first, many in Serbia and abroad were skeptical that the 32-year-old Jeremić would make for an effective Foreign Minister.
+At first, many in Serbia and abroad were sceptical that the 32-year-old Jeremić would make for an effective Foreign Minister.
 "When you’re young and when ... they see you for the first time," Jeremić remarked, "a lot of them are just kind of surprised. [...]
 That’s actually a good thing because it opens up their minds. [...]
 They want to hear what you have to say to them because you’re different."